Adjustable versus fixed loans

-Borrowers might choose a fixed-rate loan in order to lock in a low interest rate.
-Borrowers choose these types of loans when interest rates are low and they wish to lock in at this low rate.
-For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer greater monthly payment stability.
-If you have an Adjustable Rate Mortgage (ARM) now, we can help you lock in a fixed-rate at the best rate currently available.
-Call Saab Mortgage at 703-288-0777 for details.
+You can choose a fixed-rate loan in order to lock in a low interest rate.
+Borrowers choose fixed-rate loans because interest rates are low and they want to lock in at this low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can provide more monthly payment stability.
+If you have an Adjustable Rate Mortgage (ARM) now, we can assist you in locking a fixed-rate at a good rate.
+Call Saab Mortgage at 703-288-0777 to learn more.

-Most programs feature a cap that protects you from sudden monthly payment increases.
-There may be a cap on interest rate variances over the course of a year.
-For example: no more than two percent a year, even though the underlying index increases by more than two percent.
-Your loan may feature a "payment cap" that instead of capping the interest rate directly, caps the amount your payment can go up in one period.
-Plus, the great majority of ARM programs have a "lifetime cap" — this means that your interest rate can't exceed the cap percentage.
+Most Adjustable Rate Mortgages feature this cap, so they won't go up over a specified amount in a given period.
+Some ARMs can't adjust more than 2% per year, regardless of the underlying interest rate.
+Your loan may have a "payment cap" that instead of capping the interest rate directly, caps the amount the payment can go up in one period.
+Additionally, the great majority of adjustable programs have a "lifetime cap" — this cap means that your rate won't exceed the capped amount.

-ARMs most often have their lowest, most attractive rates at the beginning of the loan.
-They usually provide the lower interest rate for an initial period that varies greatly.
-You've likely read about 5/1 or 3/1 ARMs.
-In these loans, the initial rate is fixed for three or five years.
-After this period it adjusts every year.
-These loans are fixed for a certain number of years (3 or 5), then adjust after the initial period.
-Loans like this are usually best for people who anticipate moving in three or five years.
-These types of adjustable rate loans benefit people who will move before the loan adjusts.
+ARMs most often feature their lowest, most attractive rates toward the beginning of the loan.
+They usually provide the lower rate from a month to ten years.
+You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
+For these loans, the introductory rate is fixed for three or five years.
+It then adjusts every year.
+These kinds of loans are fixed for 3 or 5 years, then adjust after the initial period.
+These loans are often best for borrowers who anticipate moving in three or five years.
+These types of adjustable rate programs are best for borrowers who plan to sell their house or refinance before the loan adjusts.

 Have questions about mortgage loans?
 Call us at 703-288-0777.
-It's our job to answer these questions and many others, so we're happy to help!
+We answer questions about different types of loans every day.

 Get a New Loan Quote